xiangzhi/psi-wiki/Brief-Introduction.md

 ### 5.1 Offline Visualization

-For the rest of the samples in this tutorial we're going to add several more realistic streams to our project, for video, audio, and voice activity detection.
+For the rest of the samples in this tutorial we're going to create a project to generate more realistic streams for video, audio, and voice activity detection.
 To get the best out of this sample you'll need a webcam, but if you don't have one you can comment out the code below that references the MediaCapture, AudioCapture, and SystemVoiceActivityDetector components.
+You'll also need to be running Windows on a x64-based processor.

-In your Visual Studio project, add the following NuGet references in the same way you did in the first section of this tutorial:
+Create a new .NET Framework console app by going to _File -> New Project -> Visual C# -> Console App (.NET Framework)_.
+Add the following NuGet references to your project in the same way you did in the first section of this tutorial:

 1. `Microsoft.Psi.Media.Windows.x64`
 2. `Microsoft.Psi.Imaging.Windows`
 3. `Microsoft.Psi.Speech.Windows`

+Because this project uses components which are only available for the x64 processor architecture, we need to modify the project build settings to reflect this.
+Right-click on your project, select _Properties_, then go to _Build_.
+Change the _Platform target_ from _Any CPU_ to _x64_.
+Do this for both _Debug_ and _Release_ configurations.

 Now add the following `using` statements to the top of your class: